Just because your friends are stretching the truth doesn't mean you should

 Are you an honest person?

 Sure, you might lie to smooth over an uncomfortable interaction or to avoid hurting someone's feelings, but virtually everyone agrees that lying on a resume falls outside the benevolent “white lie” category.
-What professional candidate would commit such a misstep?
+After all, what professional candidate would commit such a misstep?

 Turns out, quite a few people do.
-A recent TopResume survey asked 629 recruiters to share their experience with lies, both small and big, on candidate resumes and during interviews.
+A TopResume survey asked 629 recruiters to share their experience with lies, both small and big, on candidate resumes and during interviews.
 The findings may surprise you.

 Certifications and licenses